Home | Sitemap | Contact Us | Staff Directory | Translate

 Am I allowed to park on the street overnight?

-From November 1 to April 1, the City of Lexington prohibits parking vehicles on any street between the hours of 2:00 a.m. and 6:00 a.m., without an emergency parking permit issued by Lexington City Hall.
+From November 1st to April 1st, the City of Lexington prohibits parking vehicles on any street between the hours of 2:00 a.m. and 6:00 a.m. without a parking permit issued by Lexington City Hall.

 At what point does the City declare a snow emergency?

-From November 1 to April 1, the City of Lexington prohibits parking vehicles on any street between the hours of 2:00 a.m. and 6:00 a.m., without an emergency parking permit issued by Lexington City Hall.
-By ordinance, it is unlawful for any person to park a vehicle on any street after a continuous or intermittent snowfall durign which there has been an accumulation of two (2) inches or more of snow until all snow, ice, and similar debris has been plowed or removed from the paved portion of the street.
+From November 1st to April 1st, the City of Lexington prohibits parking vehicles on any street between the hours of 2:00 a.m. and 6:00 a.m. without a parking permit issued by Lexington City Hall.
+By ordinance, it is unlawful for any person to park a vehicle on any street after a continuous or intermittent snowfall during which there has been an accumulation of two (2) inches or more of snow until all snow, ice, and similar debris has been plowed or removed from the paved portion of the street.
 Vehicles not adhering to this ordinance are subject to a parking ticket and towing at the owner's expense.

 Do you replace mailboxes that are damaged by plows?